ProcStack/Maya/README.md

 There is no Python access in Maya LT and many good deformers are missing.

 Tartarus is a script tool box I wrote back in 2007-2008 while in college.
 (The toolbox has been shelved and shall not be added to.
-Bugs exist in the newer versions of maya, but all in all, still work to their initial design.)
+Bugs exist in the newer versions of maya, but all in all, still works to its initial design.)

 Many of the topology scripts I wrote I still use today, along with the quick multi split script.
-It may all be in Mel, but works fairly fast; so will work in Maya LT
+It may all be in Mel, but works fairly fast; so it will work in Maya LT

 Additional information for Tartarus can be found here---